Dongchenl/caer/README.md

 # caer

-The code has to run with libcaer and DYNAP neuromorphic hardware.
+The caer code has to compile and run with libcaer and run with the DYNAP neuromorphic hardware connected to the computer.

 The learning algorithm is implemented as a module at 'caer/modules/dsnn/'.